GenericMappingTools/gmt/doc_modern/rst/source/GMT_Changes.rst

 *  :doc:`rose` can now control the attributes of vectors in a windrose diagram via **-M**.

-*  :doc:`psxy` have seen numerous enhancements.
+*  :doc:`plot` have seen numerous enhancements.
 New features include *decorated* lines, which are similar to quoted lines except we place symbols rather than text along the line.
 Users also gain new controls over the plotting of lines, including the ability to add vector heads